 In 2017 sparqs produced resources for delivering Course Rep Training to PGT students, which institutions and students’ associations can use to develop customised, locally relevant training for PGT course reps.
 Over the summer of 2018 we are evaluating and revising this material, and are keen to hear from institutions willing to support this work.

-Meanwhile, in 2018 sparqs is running a project exploring various dimensions of PGR student engagement.
-We are being guided by a working group made up of sector practitioners, and you can find out more about this in our March 2018 news article.
-If you would like to be a part of the working group please contact us.
+In 2018 sparqs ran a project exploring various dimensions of PGR student engagement.
+We were guided by a working group made up of sector practitioners, and you can find out more about this in our March 2018 news article.

-For more information on any of this work please contact Simon Varwell.
+For more information on any of this work please contact Eve Lewis.